Visual phototransduction: Opsins and spectral sensitivity

 The genome of Drosophila encodes seven opsins, five of those are expressed in the omatidia of the eye.
 The photoreceptor cells R1-R6 express the opsin Rh1, which absorbs maximally blue light (around 480 nm), however the R1-R6 cells cover a broader range of the spectrum than an opsin would allow due to a sensitising pigment that adds two sensitivity maxima in the UV-range (355 and 370 nm).
 The R7 cells come in two types with yellow and pale rhabdomeres (R7y and R7p).
 The pale R7p cells express the opsin Rh3, which maximally absorbs UV-light (345 nm).
 The R7p cells are strictly paired with the R8p cells that express Rh5, which maximally absorbs violet light (437 nm).
 The other, the yellow R7y cells express a blue-absorbing screening pigment and the opsin Rh4, which maximally absorbs UV-light (375 nm).
-The R7y cells are strictly paired with R8y cells that express Rh6, which maximally absorbs UV-light (508 nm).
+The R7y cells are strictly paired with R8y cells that express Rh6, which maximally absorbs blue-green light (508 nm).
 In a subset of omatidia both R7 and R8 cells express the opsin Rh3.

 However, these absorption maxima of the opsins where measured in white eyed flies without screening pigments (Rh3-Rh6), or from the isolated opsin directly (Rh1).
 Those pigments reduce the light that reaches the opsins depending on the wavelength.
 Thus in fully pigmented flies, the effective absorption maxima of opsins differs and thus also the sensitivity of their photoreceptor cells.
 With screening pigment, the opsin Rh3 is short wave shifted from 345 nm (Note: Sharkey et al. give the absorption maximum of Rh3 as 334 nm in their result section.
 However, in the introduction and the material and methods section they give it as 345 nm.
 For both values, they cite Feiler et al., who reported 345 nm only.
 Therefore, this seems to be a mistake and they probably meant there 345 nm, too.) to 330 nm and Rh4 from 375 nm to 355 nm.
 Whether screening pigment is present does not make a practical difference for the opsin Rh5 (435 nm and 437 nm), while the opsin R6 is long wave shifted by 92 nm from 508 nm to 600 nm.